 Vision Types

-The news that vision is the “essential leadership act” would be cause for celebration if there was agreement on what it actually is.
+The news that vision is the “essential leadership act” would be cause for celebration if there were agreement on what it actually is.
 Gary Yukl says that vision is “a term used with many different meanings, and there is widespread confusion about it.”
 Multiple studies show that leaders have visions that vary widely from vague to concrete.

 Some like John Kotter define vision quite broadly as “a picture of the future.”
 Others like Henry Mintzberg take the view that it is simply strategy expanded: